-The Garmin Forerunner 245 is set for release in Q2 2019.
+The Garmin Forerunner 245 is set for release at the end of May 2019.
 It’s the much anticipated update to the Garmin Forernner 235.

 Although the FR235 is still a great watch, it’s literally at the end of its life cycle.
 So… if you’re thinking about getting a GPS running watch, it might be best to wait for the Forerunner 245.

-It’s likely to be a very well-rounded running watch, with a palatable price tag.
+It’s a very well-rounded running watch, with music storage and a palatable price tag.

 Garmin Forerunner 245 Release Date

 The FR245 is now available for pre-order.
 You can view it on Amazon here.
 It is likely to be shipped at the end of May 2019.

 Does Forerunner 245 Have Music?